mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ![Bot Project URL](./resources/assets/BotProjectUrl.jpg)

 Make sure your project is still running (hit F5 again if you stopped to look at the project properties) and launch the Bot Framework Emulator.
 (If you just installed it, it may not be indexed to show up in a search on your local machine, so remember that it installs to c:\Users\your-username\AppData\Local\botframework\app-3.5.27\botframework-emulator.exe.)
 Ensure that the Bot URL matches the port number that your code launched in above, and has api/messages appended to the end.
-Now you should be able to converse with the bot.
+You should be able to converse with the bot.

 ![Bot Emulator](./resources/assets/BotEmulator.png)

 ### Lab: Update bot to use LUIS

-Now we want to update our bot to use LUIS.
+We have to update our bot in order to use LUIS.
 We can do this by using the [LuisDialog class](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d8/df9/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_luis_dialog.html).

 In the **RootDialog.cs** file, add references to the following namespaces: